arvados/arvados_cwl_tester/README.md

 ## Variables

 You can create `./test/variables.json` file which will be used by arvados_cwl_tester to create global variables with matching names.
 You are free to name and organize your variables in any way you like.
 It solves problem with repetition of names if you have more testing scripts in your repository and all of them use some common variables.
-Content of `variables.json` will be imported as dictionary named 'VARIABLES' and uppercase names of main keys.
+Content of `variables.json` can be imported as dictionary named 'VARIABLES' and uppercase names of main keys.
 For example you can store project uuids, files, and directories handles, as so:

 ```json
 {